-- the students' requirements to fulfill the task. - the rubric to mark tasks (see Appendices in Student Handbook). - ways to give oral and written feedback.
+- the expected outcomes of the task. - the students' requirements to fulfill the task. - the rubric to mark tasks (see Appendices in Student Handbook). - ways to give oral and written feedback.

 The SFL aims to

 - give constant feedback on learners' work to make students feel valued and to make them aware of their understanding of the content and accomplishing the required task. - provide regular feedback to help all students reach their full academic capacity.